ming-suhi/djs-commando/README.md

 ## I. About
-A discord.js extension for easily structuring and managing your Discord Slash Commands.
+A discord.js extension for easily building and receiving your Discord Slash Commands.
 For an in-depth documentation visit the <a href="https://ming-suhi.github.io/djs-commando/" target="_blank">documentation website</a>.
 Or join the <a href="https://discord.com/invite/P3UMxQCEaY" target="_blank">support server</a> to talk with the developer.
 Please note that this package is not affiliated with discord.js.

 ## II.
 Quick Start